sarahfoudaa/Arabic-Name-Entity-Recognition-/README.md

 * Standard deviation number of words in a sentence --> 23.24

 The train file dataset is then split by a percentage of 70:30 to have the train and validation datasets

+# Presrocessing
+The dataset had two preprocessing steps
+1. Cleaning
+2. Restructuring

+1. Cleaning
+* removing punctuation
+* removing rows with white spaces

+2. Restructuring
+After removing the punctuation there were two ways to structure the dataset to train and evaluate the model
+* Train/Validat dataset --> Using the white space as a separator between each sentence, put all the words of each sentence in a list corresponding to it a list of their labels all in a data frame
+* Test dataset --> Using the white space as a separator between each sentence, concatenate all the words of each sentence in a string corresponding to it a list of their labels all in a data frame

 # Model
 [CAMeL-Lab/bert-base-arabic-camelbert-mix-ner](https://huggingface.co/CAMeL-Lab/bert-base-arabic-camelbert-mix-ner)